calabash/calabash-ios/README.md

 If you are already using Calabash iOS in a project and you want to update to the latest version, this is very simple.

 [Updating your Calabash iOS version](https://github.com/calabash/calabash-ios/wiki/B1-Updating-your-Calabash-iOS-version)

+#### Troubleshooting Installation

+On Mountain Lion with Ruby 1.8.x, you may see an error like this:

+    ~$ sudo gem install calabash-cucumber
+    Password:
+    Building native extensions.
+This could take a while...
+    ERROR:  Error installing calabash-android:
+    ERROR: Failed to build gem native extension.

+    /System/Library/Frameworks/Ruby.framework/Versions/1.8/usr/bin/ruby extconf.rb
+    mkmf.rb can't find header files for ruby at /System/Library/Frameworks/Ruby.framework/Versions/1.8/usr/lib/ruby/ruby.h

+One possible cause can be not having the correct Command Line Tools (compiler tool chain) for your OS X release.
+For example, for OS X 10.8 "Mountain Lion" you need the "Mountain Lion" version of these.
+You can install them from Xcode Preferences pane (in the Download tab).

 Important notice